Human Papillomavirus (HPV)

 If the first HPV dose is administered on or after age 15 years, a 3-dose series is recommended.
 The 3-dose schedule is also recommended for persons with certain medical conditions affecting the immune system.
 The second dose should be administered 1 – 2 months after the first dose, and the third dose is recommended 6 months after the first dose.

 “Catch-up” vaccination is recommended through age 26 years for persons not previously immunized.
-HPV vaccines are not licensed for use in people older than 26 years of age.

 Last reviewed April 2018